 Sheep To Shawl Competition

 Due to space considerations, the number of competing teams will be limited to five.
 One back-up registration will be accepted, in case a team cannot compete as planned.
-Each team will consist of 1 shearer, 3 spinners, and 1 weaver.
+Each team will consist of one shearer, three spinners, and one weaver.
 Please note: the shearer may not assist in the wool preparation or act as a helping member of the team during the contest.
-Youth teams (where all three spinners and the weaver are under 18 years of age) are welcome to compete, and they will have different guidelines for their shawl.
-A booklet of information and helpful hints is available.
-Please email for a copy.
+Youth teams (where all three spinners and the weaver are under 18 years of age as of January 1) are welcome to compete, and they will have different guidelines for their shawl.

-Each team will provide its own sheep with health papers.
-See Animal Health Regulations.
-Any team needing help in finding a sheep should ask the committee for referrals.
-Each team is responsible for arranging to have their sheep at the shearing area at the beginning of the competition and is also responsible for making arrangements to pay the sheep breeder for the fleece.
+Each team will provide its own sheep with health papers; see Animal Health Regulations.
+Any team needing help in finding a sheep should email for referrals.
+Each team is responsible for arranging to have their sheep at the shearing area at the beginning of the competition, and led away immediately after shearing.
+The team is is also responsible for making arrangements to pay the sheep breeder for the fleece.